mastodon/documentation/content/en/api/guidelines.md

 If `whole_word` is true, the client app should do the following:

 * Define ‘word constituent characters’ for your app.
 In the official implementation, it’s `[A-Za-z0-9_]` in JavaScript, and `[[:word:]]` in Ruby.
 Ruby uses the POSIX character class (Letter | Mark | Decimal_Number | Connector_Punctuation).
-* If the phrase starts with a word character, and if the previous character before matched range is a word character, its matched range should be treated to not match.
+* If the phrase starts with a word character, and if the previous character before the matched range is a word character, its matched range should be treated to not match.
-* If the phrase ends with a word character, and if the next character after matched range is a word character, its matched range should be treated to not match.
+* If the phrase ends with a word character, and if the next character after the matched range is a word character, its matched range should be treated to not match.

 Please check `app/javascript/mastodon/selectors/index.js` and `app/lib/feed_manager.rb` in the Mastodon source code for more details.